SAP-archive/teched2020-DAT263/exercises/ex1/README.md

 ## Part 3: Executing the pipeline

-Now that you've created a complete graph it is time to execute it and look at the output data.
+Now that you've completed designing your graph it is time to execute it and inspect the output data.

 1. To execute the pipeline click on the **play button** at the top of the screen.
 The pipeline will appear under the **Status** tab.
 It will first appear to be in status ``Pending`` and then after a few seconds ``Running``.